drumholliday/ambulance-dispatch/README.md

 ## Academic Note

-This project was originally created for academic purposes as part of a WGU performance assessment.
-This repository is intended for personal learning, portfolio development, and future project expansion.
+This project was originally created for academic purposes and intended for personal learning, portfolio development, and future project expansion.

 ## Author